ViksyAsenov/postgresql-sharding/README.md

-# PostgreSQL Sharding
+# PostgreSQL Sharding and RLS

-This project demonstrates PostgreSQL only sharding logic, Docker for containerization, and JavaScript for testing the implementation.
+This project demonstrates PostgreSQL only sharding and RLS.
+Docker is used for containerization and JavaScript for testing the implementation.

 ## Table of Contents